|Image: the entrance to the cave.|

 |Image: The cave is entered through narrow passages and then down an iron staircase into the huge main passage.|

 Wellington Caves are really dry caves as they are located west of the dividing range.
 Only occasional rains are not enough to explain the existence of those caves, so they were formed long ago, when Australia was far more south to the pole and the climate was much wetter.
 The cave has nice river passages, which are the last remains of a strong cave river.
 Today the floor is covered with dry earth.

 |Image: the biggest stalagmite of the world.
 Or probably one of them.|

 The regular tourist cave tours show a cave, which is called Cathedral Cave.
 The last chamber of the tour contains the Altar Rock, a 15m high stalagmite with 32m circumference at the bottom.
 It is told to be the largest stalagmite in the world.
 From the geological or speleological viewpoint, the cave with its multiple flow forms, is very interesting.
-Despite the single huge pilar there are fortunately not many speleothems covering the facets of the wall.
+Despite the single huge pillar there are fortunately not many speleothems covering the scallops of the wall.

 The second cave, open for the public is Garden Cave.
 This cave is famous for its unusual and beautiful cave coral.

 The third related sight, open for the public, is the old Phosphate Mine.
 This cave is home to numerous bats, among them a threatened species called bent-wing bat.
 As a result there are enormous amounts of bat guano, which was once mined as fertilizer, hence the name.
 A troglobiontic crab living in the caves is considered to be a living fossil.